entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - The coding of *Meemannia*_like fish is ?.

+> - The coding of *Yipetalichthys* is -.
+The coding of placoderms should be revised from ? to -.

 **Arguablly useful characters**

 P1.
 Rhombic flank scales plank-like, with a height/width ratio over 4.0: (0) absent; (1) present.

 > - The coding of *Eosteus* is 1. *Ligulalepis*, *Guiyu* and *Sparalepis* are also coded as 1.
 The coding of *Megamastax amblyodus* is 0.

+> - The coding of *Yipetalichthys* is ?.

 P2.
 Mandible obviously longer than the skull roof or the neurocranium if the skull roof is absent: (0) absent; (1) present.

 > - The coding of *Eosteus* is 0.
 The coding of *Megamastax amblyodus* is 1.

+> - The coding of *Yipetalichthys* is ?.
+The coding of *Diandongpetalichthys liaojiaoshanensis*, *Eurycaraspis incilis* should be revised from 0 to ? accoding to no presered Mandible.

 P3.
 Skull roof clearly divided into parietal and postparietal shields: 0) absent; (1) present.